AgoraIO/Docs-Source/.github/way-of-working.md

 #### Self-review

 Before raising a PR, every TW does a self-review in the local build:

+* Build the docs site using `yarn start` to ensure that there are no build errors.
+* Follow the procedure in the document step by step.
+Copy/paste code from the built site to check that the code still works as intended.
+* Read the document from top to bottom and then bottom up to fix any language or technical issues.
+* Click through all links to identify and fix any broken links.

 //Clarify the procedure with `yarn start`/`yarn build`/`yarn clear`